stephaneVercouillieBMID/slate/source/index.html.md

 :-- | :--
 **iss** | The issuer of the `private_key_jwt`.
 This MUST contain the `client_id`.
 This is the client identifier (e.g. : PartnerCode) you received when registering your application in the [itsme® B2B portal](#Onboarding).
 **sub** | The subject of the `private_key_jwt`.
 This MUST contain the `client_id`.
 This is the client identifier (e.g. : PartnerCode) you received when registering your application in the [itsme® B2B portal](#Onboarding).
 **aud** | Value that identifies the Authorization Server as an intended audience.
-This MUST be the itsme® token endpoint URL : `https://merchant.itsme.be/oidc/token`
+This MUST be the itsme® Token Endpoint URL : `https://e2emerchant.itsme.be/oidc/token`
 **jti** | A unique identifier for the token, which can be used to prevent reuse of the token.
 These tokens MUST only be used once.
 **exp** | Expiration time on or after which the ID Token MUST NOT be accepted for processing.